txemavs/sparta-test/README.md

  - asgi: sparta-django - ASGI asyncronous server
  - redis: sparta-queue - A Redis memory for incoming messages

+Run `docker compose up --build` and the all images are created.
+Sparta test will be on http://localhost:300/
 You can remove redis and asgi from compose and nginx if you are not using channels.

-Run 'docker compose up --build' and the all images are created.

-Sparta test will be on http://localhost:300/

 Concepts:
 ---------